aavanir/cse15l-lab-reports/index.md

 * ```cd ~```

 ![Image](Screen Shot 2023-04-10 at 3.39.47 PM.png)
+In this screenshot, the current working directory is changed to the user's home directory.

 * ```ls -lat```

 ![Image](Screen Shot 2023-04-05 at 5.53.55 PM.png)
+In this screenshot, the files and directories in the current working directory are listed by modification time in reverse order.

 * ```ls -a ```

 ![Image](Screen Shot 2023-04-10 at 3.40.18 PM.png)
+In this screenshot, all the files and directories in the current working directory are listed, including hidden files and directories.

 * ```ls <directory> ``` where ```<directory>``` is ```/home/linux/ieng6/cs15lsp23/cs15lsp23abc```, where the ```abc``` is a group members’ username

 ![Image](Screen Shot 2023-04-10 at 3.41.51 PM.png)
+In this screenshot, the files in the path ```/home/linux/ieng6/cs15lsp23/cs15lsp23dd``` are listed.

 * ```cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/```

 ![Image](Screen Shot 2023-04-10 at 3.42.18 PM.png)
+In this screenshot, the files in the path ```/home/linux/ieng6/cs15lsp23/public/hello.txt ~/``` are copied.

 * ```cat /home/linux/ieng6/cs15lsp23/public/hello.txt```

 ![Image](Screen Shot 2023-04-10 at 3.42.35 PM.png)
+In this screenshot, the contents of the file in the path ```/home/linux/ieng6/cs15lsp23/public/hello.txt``` are printed.